Michael Kopech: Chicago White Sox

-On December 6, 2016, the Red Sox traded Kopech, Yoan Moncada, Luis Alexander Basabe, and Victor Diaz to the Chicago White Sox for Chris Sale.
+On December 6, 2016, the Red Sox traded Kopech, Yoán Moncada, Luis Alexander Basabe, and Victor Diaz to the Chicago White Sox for Chris Sale.
+In an offseason workout on January 17, 2017, throwing from flat ground with run-up, Kopech threw a pitch that was unofficially clocked at 110 mph with a 3 oz ball.

 In 2017, Kopech was named the starter for the North Division in the Southern League All-Star Game after he went 4–3 with a 2.93 ERA over 58 1/3 innings and a league best 80 strikeouts in his first 11 starts for the Double-A Birmingham Barons.
-He was later named to the U.S. team of the 2017 All-Star Futures Game, striking out White Sox teammate Yoan Moncada of the World team.
+He was later named to the U.S. team of the 2017 All-Star Futures Game, striking out White Sox teammate Yoán Moncada of the World team.
 On August 18, 2017, the White Sox promoted Kopech to the Triple-A Charlotte Knights after he posted a 2.87 ERA over 119 1/3 innings in 22 starts with 155 strikeouts.
 Over his final five starts in Birmingham, Kopech allowed two earned runs and accumulated 49 strikeouts.

-The White Sox promoted Kopech to the major leagues on August 21, and he made his debut that day.
-His outing lasted only two innings because of rain.
+Kopech began the 2018 season with Charlotte, where he made 24 starts with a 7–7 record and 4.13 ERA.
+The White Sox promoted him to the major leagues on August 21, and he made his debut that day against the Minnesota Twins.
+His first MLB strikeout was of Miguel Sanó but his outing lasted only two innings because of rain.
 He struck out four batters and did not allow any runs.
-On his second pitch of the game he gave up his first hit, a single, to Joe Mauer.
 At the time of his debut, he was considered the 13th best prospect in all of MLB.
-Kopech underwent Tommy John surgery on September 18, putting him out for the rest of the 2018 season plus all of 2019 as well.
-On July 10, 2020, Kopech announced he would be sitting out the 2020 season due to the COVID-19 pandemic.
+He made a total of four starts, with a 1–1 record and 5.02 ERA before undergoing Tommy John surgery on September 18, putting him out for the rest of the 2018 season plus all of 2019 as well.
+On July 10, 2020, he announced that he would sit out the 2020 season as well, due to the COVID-19 pandemic.